GStreamer/gstreamer/markdown/design/overview.md

 that the event function returns back to the application. and the streaming threads start to produce new data.

-Since the pipeline is still PAUSED, this will preroll the next media sample in the sinks.
+Since the pipeline is still `PAUSED`, this will preroll the next media sample in the sinks.
 The application can wait for this preroll to complete by performing a `_get_state()` on the pipeline.

-The last step in the seek operation is then to adjust the stream `running_time` of the pipeline to 0 and to set the pipeline back to PLAYING.
+The last step in the seek operation is then to adjust the stream `running_time` of the pipeline to 0 and to set the pipeline back to `PLAYING`.

 The sequence of events in our mp3 playback example.